adamwulf/cloudkit-manager/README.md

 This messenger allows your users to send text and an image to their friends who are also using your app.
 It only has a few methods, and drastically shrinks the amount of error cases you will have to deal with.

+## Building

+Install the 'Real Framework' Xcode tool from https://github.com/kstenerud/iOS-Universal-Framework.
+This lets the cloudkit-manager Xcode project build a proper static .framework that can be imported and linked to any other project.

 ##Installation

 Download or clone the repository, and copy these files to your project: